MaayanLab/dokku/user/10-access.md

 echo 'alias dokku="ssh -t dev.maayanlab.cloud"' >> ~/.bashrc
 ```

+**Note**: You'll need to restart your terminal before the bashrc alias is applied and the dokku command becomes available.

 ## Verify access

 Once you've been given access and have configured things, you can confirm that it's working with the dokku command: